DNO Connection — G98 & G99 Routes

 When G98 doesn't work

 Fault level concerns.
 Older 11 kV substations can hit fault current limits when too much inverter generation is added.
-The DNO will protect the network by refusing additional G98 capacity on that feeder.
+The DNO will protect the network by refusing additional generation capacity on that feeder.
 This is uncommon for small commercial PV but real on some constrained urban networks — we check at desk-study stage.

 The single-phase trap